 Although vehicles are assigned to college departments for a specific purpose, they become available for use by other departments when not being used for their intended purpose.
 A request to use these vehicles should be made through the assigned department.
-Employees driving vehicles must have an acceptable driving record per Board Policy.
-Contact Risk Management at extension 4563 for additional information.
+Employees driving vehicles must meet the standards established by the college.
+Contact the Financial Services Department at extension 4445 for additional information.